History of Asbestos, Pt. 2: Asbestos in the Middle Ages

 Marco Polo Investigates Asbestos

-In one anecdote, Polo told of a Mongolian practice that involved a fire-proof material, which was attributed to the skin of a magical salamander.
-Polo wrote:
+In one anecdote, Polo described a Mongolian practice involving a fireproof material, which was attributed to the skin of a magical salamander.

 “He said that the way they got them was by digging in that mountain till they found a certain vein.
 The substance of this vein was then taken and crushed, and when so treated it divides as it were into fibers of wool … These were then spun, and made into napkins.
 When first made, these napkins are not very white, but by putting them into the fire for a while, they come out as white as snow.
 And so again whenever they become dirty they are bleached by being put in the fire.”